al6x/nim/keep/readme.md

 - Mozaic images gallery
 - Tricky problem, try renaming `seqm.paginate` to `seqm.page` and the keep would break because nim won't recognise the `app_view.page` proc.

+# Architecture

+- App split into layers, Model and UI, Model knows nothing about UI and could be used independently.
+- Error conventions, mutable part of error message should be added after `:`, like `Invalid doc: knots.ft`.

 # Notes